mrwappa/hub-frontend-showcase/README.md

-This project is solely transported over to GitHub to showcase frontend code that I've worked on to employers.
+This project is solely transported over to GitHub to for employer showcase (frontend code)

 Could not upload my backend work for security reasons :(